 The second trial threw them into waitressing a night shift.
 The study found that the pretty one received more tip$ from her tables than the unattractive one.
 Wow, you really showed them!

 You know what’s actually “unattractive”?
-Confirmation bias.
+Confirmation bias and the warped motives of this experiment.
 The trials were tailored to inevitably proving their point, and nothing progressive or valuable was accomplished- it was more reactive than proactive.
 I also love how we are insinuating the measurement of a woman’s likelihood for success by her appearance via waitressing money and attention from strangers on the street.

 Mock [I love how that’s her name] shared her sour perspective that constructed her argument into an envious resentment of attractive cis-gendered women.
 Why can’t we elevate our voices without the spiteful mis-projections?
 Alexa, play WAR’s “Why Can’t We Be Friends”